markusmobius/go-domdistiller/README.md

 Go-DomDistiller is distributed under [MIT license](https://choosealicense.com/licenses/mit/) which means you can use and modify it however you want.
 However, if you make an enhancement for it, if possible please send a pull request.

+We are indebted to the Chromium authors for producting the amazing DOM Distiller.
+We are also indebted to Christian Kohlschütter who wrote the Boilerpipe based on his PhD thesis which still produces amazing results and on which DOM distiller is based.
+Boilerpipe is licensed under the Apache 2.0 license and DOM Distiller has a BSD-style license.
+Since our work is derived directly from DOM Distiller and indirectly from Boilerpipe we have included the respective copyright notices at the top of each file as well as the license files of the prior projects.

 [0]: https://chromium.googlesource.com/chromium/dom-distiller
 [1]: https://github.com/mozilla/readability
 [2]: https://github.com/go-shiori/go-readability